-hen it comes to retinol use, it’s vital to start with the basics.
+When it comes to Retinol use, it’s vital to start with the basics.
 Why?
-Because retinol is a powerful skincare ingredient that delivers meaningful results, but this power needs to be used responsibly to avoid issues and irritation.
+Because Retinol is a powerful skincare ingredient that delivers meaningful results, but this power needs to be used responsibly to avoid issues and irritation.

 Retinoids are a derivative of Vitamin A and an antioxidant.
 Vitamin A is one of the body’s key nutrients.
 Retinoids are a category of ingredients and they come in multiple forms and potency levels.
 Some are available “over-the-counter” and some need a prescription.
 It is the most proven and well researched skin care ingredient.

 Retinol is one of these derivatives and contains a lower concentration of the active ingredient retinoic acid and may be more tolerable than some other derivatives.
-Retinol and some other also needs to go through a conversion process in the skin after it absorbs and it is know as a metabolic retinoid.
+Retinol and some other also needs to go through a conversion process in the skin after it absorbs and it is known as a 'metabolic Retinoid'.

-Actives Firm & Lift Serum: features an advanced retinoid you can purchase without a prescription called Granactive Retinoid, or the novel retinoid.
-This retinoid advanced and highly sought after for two reasons.
+Actives Firm & Lift Serum: features an advanced retinoid you can purchase without a prescription called Granactive Retinoid, or the novel Retinoid.
+This Retinoid is advanced and highly sought after for two reasons.
 First, in studies it was found to be less irritating for sensitive skin than traditional Retinol and second, it was found to be dramatically more effective at reducing the look of wrinkles and fine lines, evening out skin tone and visibly reducing redness.
-It is also up to 10x more stable than traditional retinol.
-This serum is additionally enhanced with Bachukiol, which is a botanical ingredient that mimics the benefits of retinoids, without the potential for irritation, Vitamin E, and Tamarind Seed Extract, which is a botanical alternative for Hyaluronic Acid.
+It is also up to 10x more stable than traditional Retinol.
+This serum is additionally enhanced with Bakuchiol, which is a botanical ingredient that mimics the benefits of retinoids, without the potential for irritation, Vitamin E, and Tamarind Seed Extract, which is a botanical alternative for Hyaluronic Acid.
 This, combined with our proprietary Botanical Blend delivered inside a clean formula, is one of our most powerful serums to date.

 • Retinol is also best applied after cleansing and toning on DRY skin.
 Damp skin can make it absorb too quickly and increase the possibility of irritation.